pseewald/vim-anyfold/README.md

     " or
     set foldlevel=99 " Open all folds
     ```

+If you prefer to not activate vim-anyfold automatically, you can always invoke this plugin manually inside vim by typing `:AnyFoldActivate`.

 3. Use Vim's fold commands `zo`, `zO`, `zc`, `za`, ... to fold / unfold folds (read `:h fold-commands` for more information).
 Use key combinations `[[` and `]]` to navigate to the beginning and end of the current open fold.
 Use `]k` and `[j` to navigate to the end of the previous block and to the beginning of the next block.